Good times to visit

 Let’s get physical

 Plan your walk over breakfast and bear in mind that pathways along the top are wheelchair-friendly.
-Guided walks are free of charge if you prefer the company of an expert.
-The Cableway offers two walks at 10h00 and noon every day.
-These depart from the meeting point just outside the Upper Cable Station.
+Guided walks are free of charge if you prefer the company of an expert and depart from the Twelve Apostles Terrace (below the Shop at the Top and the Table Mountain Café) on the hour from 9h00 – 15h00.

 The walks are not too long or strenuous, so you might like to include more than one.
 Each route has been named after an indigenous animal found on the mountain.